Last Modified: 9/26/2024

 Patient D has an LLCC on December 10, and then picked back up as skilled on December 20.

-SNF reports OSC 76 for the non-covered days.
+• SNF reports OSC 76 for the non-covered days and VC 31 with the amount the beneficiary is responsible for.

 Note: For claims that contain both covered days and noncovered days, and those noncovered days are the responsibility of the beneficiary (e.g., days submitted for noncovered level of care), the provider should append span code 76 to indicate the days the beneficiary is liable.